erikmadams/ksel-fortnite-results/README.md

 - **Required Fields:** ALL FIELDS ARE REQUIRED
 - **Gamer Tag Check:** The ✓/✗ next to each gamer tag is a helpful nudge, not a hard requirement — a ✗ (or no result at all) just means double-check the spelling before saving
 - **Real-time Updates:** Team summary updates automatically at the bottom as you type
+- **Team Name list looks empty or wrong?** The Team Name dropdown only fills in once a School is selected, and only shows teams that have been added for that school — contact your league admin if a team is missing

+## For League Admins: Managing the Team Roster

+The Team Name dropdown pulls its list live from a Team Roster that league admins manage directly from the same page — no separate site or login to remember.

+**Access:** Only administrators can access this management page.
+If you know how to get there, you are an admin.

+**What you can do there:**
+- Pick a school and see every team currently on file for it
+- Add a new team to that school
+- Remove a team that's no longer active

+Changes save immediately and show up in the Team Name dropdown on the regular form right away — no redeploy or page refresh gymnastics needed.
+Behind the scenes, this reads and writes a "Teams" tab in the same Google Sheet the match results themselves go into, so the full roster is also visible (and editable in a pinch) directly in Google Sheets if needed.

 ## 🔧 Technical Details